 The Hat Madrid

 Located near Plaza Mayor, only 300 m south of Calle Mayor, The Hat Madrid is about as well-situated, stylish, and exciting as a hostel can get.
 Its major selling points include a one-of-a-kind rooftop bar where gusts can enjoy panoramic city views, bright rooms with both private and shared bathrooms, a small balcony in several of the rooms, and the vicinity of major landmarks such as the medieval La Latina District, Puerta del Sol, the Royal Palace, and others.
-All in all, the hostel is top class, its minimalism and simplicity belying its amazing value, enhanced by the friendly staff and the hostel’s smart design.

 If you are an avid reader and a literature buff, consider visiting Barrio de las Letras, a historic neighborhood where Hemingway and his buddies used to hang out.

 If shopping is on top of your list of things to do in Madrid, then you absolutely must visit Salamanca.
 It’s where all the best designers are.

 While Madrid is quite hilly, it is nevertheless a great place for biking.
 There are several bike-sharing apps and programs for you to check out, such as BiciMad, with hundreds of locations across Madrid.